Seven steps to social media success

 LinkedIn is for professionals, where you can take your face-to-face networking and direct B2B marketing online.

 Twitter is for journalists, politicians and authors and a great place to share blogs or articles if you’re generating lots of content.
+The platform had 330 million monthly active users in 2022 and is popular as a customer service channel.

 All of these can be used for business, but not all of them will be right for marketing your business.